Henry VIII: Annulment from Catherine

-During his marriage to Catherine of Aragon, Henry conducted an affair with Mary Boleyn, Catherine's lady-in-waiting.
-There has been speculation that Mary's two children, Henry Carey and Catherine Carey, were fathered by Henry but this has never been proven.
-King Henry never acknowledged them as he did in the case of Henry FitzRoy.
-In 1525, as Henry grew more impatient with Catherine's inability to produce the male heir he desired, he became enamoured with Mary Boleyn's sister, Anne Boleyn, then a charismatic young woman of 25 in the Queen's entourage.
+During his marriage to Catherine of Aragon, Henry conducted an affair with her lady-in-waiting Mary Boleyn.
+There has been speculation that he fathered Mary's two children, Henry and Catherine Carey, but this has never been proven.
+The King never acknowledged them as he did Henry FitzRoy.
+In 1525, as Henry grew more impatient with Catherine's inability to produce the male heir he desired, he became enamoured with Mary Boleyn's sister, Anne Boleyn, then a charismatic young woman in the Queen's entourage.
 Anne, however, resisted his attempts to seduce her, and refused to become his mistress as her sister had.
 (Note: For arguments in favour of the contrasting view – i.e. that Henry himself initiated the period of abstinence, potentially after a brief affair – see Bernard, G. W. (2010).
 "Anne Boleyn: Fatal Attractions".)
 It was in this context that Henry considered his three options for finding a dynastic successor and hence resolving what came to be described at court as the King's "great matter".
-These options were legitimising Henry FitzRoy, which would need the involvement of the Pope and would be open to challenge; marrying off Mary, his daughter with Catherine, as soon as possible and hoping for a grandson to inherit directly, but Mary was considered unlikely to conceive before Henry's death, or somehow rejecting Catherine and marrying someone else of child-bearing age.
+These options were legitimising Henry FitzRoy, which would need the involvement of the Pope and would be open to challenge; marrying off his daughter Mary as soon as possible and hoping for a grandson to inherit directly, though Mary was considered unlikely to conceive before Henry's death; or somehow rejecting Catherine and marrying someone else of child-bearing age.
 Probably seeing the possibility of marrying Anne, the third was ultimately the most attractive possibility to the 34-year-old Henry, and it soon became the King's absorbing desire to annul his marriage to the now 40-year-old Catherine.